jalbam/easpm123/README.md

 It works in any browser with JavaScript support, even old ones (including Internet Explorer 5.0), offers different security options (very configurable) and it is just 2.57 KiB minified.
 If you want, you can easily configure it to be used with many languages at the same time.

+## Basic idea
+Those elements are normally used to show instructions saying the text that needs to be removed (useful when JavaScript does not work) the "_without-no-spam_" elements that will be removed

 ## Usage

 The behaviour can be configured easily through the main (and unique) object the script uses (read the instructions in [README.htm](README.html)).
 But if you are lazy, although it would be less safe, you just need to include the .js file in your website and change the class name (or add to the current classes a new one) of the A elements containing the links to the emails (the class name should be "easpm123" by default).